Running Simulations & Tools

 uv run python -m pytest -q

-Focus areas: BP engine behaviour, policies, utilities, and search components.
+Focus areas: BP engine behaviour, policies, utilities, snapshots, and simulator orchestration.

 Coverage